Paras Rampur: Shaheed Banda Singh Bahadur Ji

 Paras Rampur is famous for its Shaheedi Jor Mela which is held annually in the memory of Shaheed Banda Singh Bahadur Ji.

 The Baba Lodhiana Youth Sports Club (Regd.) constructed a sports stadium on 4 acre of land in Parasrampur.
-The stadium hosts the annual 3 day sports and cultural event in November and hosts the Mata Chanan Kaur Dhanoa Punjab Sports Championship which form part of the Shaheedi Jor Mela.
+The stadium hosts the annual three day sports and cultural event in November and hosts the Mata Chanan Kaur Dhanoa Punjab Sports Championship which form part of the Shaheedi Jor Mela.

 The Mata Chanan Kaur Dhanoa Punjab Sports Championship includes Kabaddi, wrestling, athletics, volleyball, body building championships, weightlifting, dog racing and bullock cart racing.
 Kabaddi Players receive the largest cash prizes ever awarded at this tournament.
 After the sporting events have concluded, a programme of cultural entertainment continues late into the night.

 The annual 3 day festival attracts more than 4,000 sportsmen and women from all over the world.

 Parasrampur is famous for its Shaheed Banda Singh Bahadur Ji Gurdwara.

+Buildings

+It has a public school with a free gym on its front and a public area for playing sports such as volleyball, tennis and cricket, etc.